Chinchilla fur is super soft.

 I also always attach two large Lixit Water Bottles to her cage and keep them full.

-During playtime, I do not overstimulate her, and it typically is only for about 30-60 minutes at a time.
+During playtime, I do not overstimulate her, and it typically is only for about 30 to 60 minutes at a time.

-Overall, I have not had any struggles keeping my chinchilla safeguarded from heatstroke and heat exhaustion, and I believe 100% that if you follow what has been laid out for you today in this post, that you won’t have any issue either.
+I have not had any struggles keeping my chinchilla safeguarded from heatstroke and heat exhaustion, and I believe 100% that if you follow what has been laid out for you today in this post, you won’t have any issues either.

 At the end of the day, heatstroke and heat exhaustion are real problems that may occur with chinchillas, and you must be on the lookout for them.